 Skill: Demonstrating an Understanding of Algorithms for Adding and Subtracting Whole Numbers

-In the past, many people assumed that there was only one way to perform the operation, the learned algorithm.
-Cultural differences in how such operations are performed, however, indicate that a standard algorithm can have many variations.
-Adults tend to think that the algorithm they have been taught is the only one possible.
-In reality, there are different ways to use a standard algorithm.
-The following box gives some examples of the different ways to solve \(27 + 48\) using variants of the standard algorithm.
+In the past, many people assumed that there was only one way to perform an operation, which was likely one they learned in school.
+Cultural differences in how such operations are performed, however, indicate that algorithms can have many variations.
+Adults often think that the algorithm they have been taught is the only one possible.
+In reality, there are different algorithms to perform an operation.
+The following box gives some examples of the different ways to solve \(27 + 48\) using variations of the standard North American algorithm.

-Each standard algorithm has a different level of abstraction.
-They are used here to show the differences in the way an algorithm is used.
-Some steps are more explicit than others or are shortened to create a faster, but more abstract way to get to the answer.
+Each algorithm has a different level of abstraction.
+Some have more explicit steps than others and some are faster, but more abstract way to get to the answer.

-Source : Guide d’enseignement efficace des mathématiques de la maternelle à la 6e année, p.
-34-36.
+Source: translated from Guide d’enseignement efficace des mathématiques de la maternelle à la 6e année, Fascicule 5, p.
+34-35.

 Teaching Algorithms

-It is very important that students have many opportunities in grades 3 to develop the skills necessary to perform computations using the concepts of combining, the anchors of 5 and 10, and basic number facts up to 20.
-The experience that students gain with decomposing numbers into ones, tens, and sometimes hundreds in their early grades will help them make the connection between these basic concepts and multi-digit number operations.
+It is very important that students have many opportunities in Grade 3 to develop the skills necessary to perform computations using the concepts of combining, the anchors of 5 and 10, and basic number facts up to 20.
+The experience that early primary students gain with decomposing numbers into ones, tens, and sometimes hundreds will help them make the connection between these basic concepts and multi-digit number operations.

 Using pictures, language (spoken and written), and numbers to communicate their computations helps students make connections between the concrete, visual, and abstract levels of their understanding of number operations.
 Premature presentation of abstract symbols (for example, the = sign) without connecting such symbols to the concepts they represent (for example, the = sign represents equivalence or balance) is often the source of students' difficulties in computation.
 Rather than searching for the meaning of the operation, they begin to see mathematics as a series of routine rules and procedures with little application to everyday problem solving.
 The experiences students have should allow them to make sense of the algorithms and develop efficient strategies that can be generalized.

-Source : Guide d’enseignement efficace des mathématiques de la maternelle à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la maternelle à la 6e année, Fascicule 5, p.
 39.

 Flexible Algorithms

-The standard algorithms are often presented as the main computational strategy.
+Standard algorithms are often regarded as the most valued computational strategy.
 Although effective, they are not always appropriate.
-When the teaching focuses on the standard algorithm, for example, to calculate \(300 - 15\), the students tend to take out a pencil and solve the problem in writing, with the written algorithm and its exchanges, which is a common source of errors.
-However, it is more efficient to calculate mentally as follows: \(300 - 10 = 290, \ 290 - 5 = 285\).
+When the teaching focuses on the standard algorithm, for example, to calculate \(300 - 15\), the students tend to take out a pencil and paper and perform the written algorithm with its trades, which are a common source of errors.
+However, it would be more efficient to calculate mentally as follows: \(300 - 10 = 290, \ 290 - 5 = 285\).
 Moreover, the standard algorithm is not the best strategy to use where an estimation is sufficient.
 This is why it is suggested to consider the standard algorithm as a computational strategy among many others.

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 119.

-Students can solve written problems in a variety of ways.
+Students can perform computations in a variety of ways.
 The following are examples of addition and subtraction algorithms.
-These are not the only ways to solve a problem, there are many others, so students should be given opportunities to reason about other ways.
+These are not the only ways to solve a problem, so students should be given opportunities to reason about other ways as well.

 \(566 + 379\)

-The student proceeds in steps and decomposes the last number only.
+The student proceeds in steps and decomposes the second addend so as to work with friendlier numbers.

 The student combines the hundreds, tens and ones.